lvendrame/Regex-Editors/README.md

 # Regex-Editors
-Some regular expressions to use in find and replacers on editors
+Some regular expressions to use in find and replacer on editors

 ## JavaScript
 ### Object attribution to define property.